fgordon002/fgordon002.github.io-perfect-recipe/README.md

 ## Framing a Prediction Problem

-This analysis is centered around the question: **can we predict a "good" recipe?** Making this into a more tangible prediction probelem requires defining what we mean by "good".
-A simple definition would be to just follow the rating system: great recipes are those that are rated as 5, good as 4, etc. Predicting a "good" recipe then just amounts to predicting which rating class a recipe will belong to and judging it based on that predicted class.
-This problem, therefore, can be interpreted as a **classification** problem, and more specifically a **multiclass classification problem**.
+This analysis is centered around the question: **can we predict a high rating?** This problem can be interpreted as a **classification** problem, and more specifically a **multiclass classification problem**.
 The response variable is the rating, and we can evaluate our classification models in a variety of ways; mainly we can use accuracy, precision, and recall to describe the quality of the model.

 When making binary classification models, the resulting predictions can fall into one of four categories: